Community Engagement Initiative with Adult Entertainers on Minneapolis Policy and Ordinance

-Minneapolis-based entertainers who have worked in the adult entertainment industry in the past five years are invited to participate in a confidential feedback process to share ideas on ordinances that could affect adult entertainment establishments (i.e. strip clubs).
-This feedback process is hosted by the University of Minnesota’s Urban Research Outreach-Engagement Center (UROC) in partnership with the Minneapolis Department of Health at the request of the Minneapolis City Council.
-This feedback process is not research.
+Following the report "Workplace Perspectives on Erotic Dancing" (see below), Minneapolis City Council members, in partnership with the Minneapolis Department of Health, requested UROC's assistance in confidentially soliciting early feedback on policies and ordinances affecting adult entertainment establishments (i.e. strip clubs).
+This feedback process used an online survey, small group and individual conversation formats to confidentially solicit input and wisdom from Minneapolis-based entertainers.
+This engagement and feedback process began in August 2017 through December 2017.
 Entertainers' voice and participation are a vital part of this process.
 The information collected will be shared with Minneapolis policymakers seeking to know what types of policies could have negative consequences for entertainers, and what policies could promote a safe work environment for adult entertainers in Minneapolis.
+This feedback process was not research.

 Report: Workplace Perspectives on Erotic Dancing